 - Apartment building hallways, balconies, stairwells, laundry/lounge/vending areas;

-- Any exterior location (lawn, steps, patio, deck, etc.) of a theme house or apartment;
+- Any exterior location (lawn, steps, patio, deck, etc.) of a building;

 - Within common and exterior areas of college-owned Greek housing, including stairwells, parking lot, hallways, roof, deck, and yard;

 - Any and all outside locations; or any other Simpson facility unless specifically designated in an approved event registration form.